BND Hamburger Icon

 What are the different types of sentiment analysis?

 • Graded analysis: This is one of the simplest forms of sentiment analysis.
-An example would be people scoring a business out of 5, like rating a business on Yelp.
+An example would be people scoring a business out of 5, such as rating a business on Yelp.
 Sometimes, numbers are replaced by choices like “excellent,” “satisfactory” or “below average.”

 • Emotion-detection analysis: Analytics tools assign feelings like sadness, anger, frustration and happiness by matching text to a list of words tagged with one of these emotions.
-While this works well a lot of the time, some technology can be confused by colloquialisms like “bad” or “wicked” that can also be complimentary in the right context.
+While this works well a lot of the time, some technology can be confused by colloquialisms like “bad” or “wicked,” which can also be complimentary in the right context.

 • Fine-grained analysis: Here, sentences are broken into their constituent parts and analyzed in more detail.
 For example, in the sentence, “The wipers on my car snapped off after three years,” fine-grain analysis determines the object (“the car”), the feature of the object (“the wipers”), what went wrong (they “snapped off”) and when (“after three years”).
 It can determine comparatives like “x is better than y” and it can assess sentiment on a given subject ranging from “very positive” to “very negative.”
 Fine-grained sentiment analysis is used most frequently to gauge opinions on social media, particularly in cases of crisis management.